ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 if (shouldApplyDiscount)
 {
-    // now we can use our integer variable to calculate discount
+    // now we can use our new integer variable to calculate discount
     // be careful here, the below may look very strange, how can we use a variable and then assign it back to itself?
 And what does / mean?! purchaseAmount = purchaseAmount - purchaseAmount / 10; // purchaseAmount = 500 - 500 / 10 = 500 - 50 = 450.
 }